sharp275/WCL-Cloud-Challenge-Four/Readme.md

   <img width="1000" src="create nat 2.jpg">
 </p>

-Naviagte to **Route Tables** and select the main route table for MyVPC.
+Navigate to **Route Tables** and select the main route table for MyVPC.

 Click *Routes* then *Edit routes*.